Oumnia-VIP/Connected-Posture-Guardian-Real-Time-IoT-Posture-Detector-/README.md

 The system detects four posture states:

 Good Posture:
--X: -0.98 to -1.00 (strong negative)
+- X: -0.98 to -1.00 (strong negative)
--Y: -0.02 to +0.01 (near zero)
+- Y: -0.02 to +0.01 (near zero)
--Z: 0.18 to 0.24 (low - sensor horizontal)
+- Z: 0.18 to 0.24 (low - sensor horizontal)
--Pattern: Strong negative X, low Z
+- Pattern: Strong negative X, low Z

 Slouching:
--X: -0.21 to -0.23 (moderate negative)
+- X: -0.21 to -0.23 (moderate negative)
--Y: 0.00 to +0.01 (near zero)
+- Y: 0.00 to +0.01 (near zero)
--Z: 0.91 to 0.93 (high - sensor vertical)
+- Z: 0.91 to 0.93 (high - sensor vertical)
--Pattern: Moderate negative X, high Z
+- Pattern: Moderate negative X, high Z

 Lean Right:
--X: -0.62 to -0.83 (moderate negative)
+- X: -0.62 to -0.83 (moderate negative)
--Y: -0.37 to -0.60 (strong negative)
+- Y: -0.37 to -0.60 (strong negative)
--Z: 0.33 to 0.62 (medium)
+- Z: 0.33 to 0.62 (medium)
--Pattern: Strong negative Y
+- Pattern: Strong negative Y

 Lean Left:
--X: -0.62 to -0.81 (moderate negative)
+- X: -0.62 to -0.81 (moderate negative)
--Y: +0.49 to +0.73 (strong positive)
+- Y: +0.49 to +0.73 (strong positive)
--Z: 0.24 to 0.36 (low-medium)
+- Z: 0.24 to 0.36 (low-medium)
--Pattern: Strong positive Y
+- Pattern: Strong positive Y

 🤖 Machine Learning Model
 # Algorithm: Random Forest Classifier

--Trees: 100 decision trees
+- Trees: 100 decision trees
--Max Depth: 10
+- Max Depth: 10
--Min Samples Split: 2
+- Min Samples Split: 2
--Cross-Validation: 5-fold
+- Cross-Validation: 5-fold
--Train-Test Split: 80/20
+- Train-Test Split: 80/20
--Training Data: 800 samples across all posture types
+- Training Data: 800 samples across all posture types

 # Prerequisites

--Arduino IDE
+- Arduino IDE
--Python 3.8+
+- Python 3.8+
--Node.js and Node-RED
+- Node.js and Node-RED
--MQTT Broker (HiveMQ or Mosquitto)
+- MQTT Broker (HiveMQ or Mosquitto)

 # Hardware Setup

--Connect PmodACL accelerometer to Arduino via I2C : Sensor measures X,Y,Z acceleration -Arduino reads and sends via USB every 0.1s
+- Connect PmodACL accelerometer to Arduino via I2C : Sensor measures X,Y,Z acceleration
+- Arduino reads and sends via USB every 0.1s
--Configure Bluetooth module for wireless communication: Bluetooth send the posture to Node red
+- Configure Bluetooth module for wireless communication: Bluetooth send the posture to Node red

 # Configuration

--Update MQTT broker address in Python AI engine -Configure Node-RED with broker credentials
+- Update MQTT broker address in Python AI engine
+- Configure Node-RED with broker credentials
--Set COM port mappings (Python: COM11, Node-RED: COM12)
+- Set COM port mappings (Python: COM11, Node-RED: COM12)

 - Run the code on arduino ide to collecte data in real time then once the mesures are sent to model we run the code on VSC where the model will apply the classifcation and the FinalCode will showcase the type of the posture and send it via bluethooth to Node-Red where we can see the results on the dashboard then the MQTT will send it to the MQTT.FX app .

 # Contributors

--Omnia BOUMADJOU
+- Omnia BOUMADJOU
--Ghita LABZAR
+- Ghita LABZAR